karimz1/imgcompress/ReadMe.md

 - **HEIC to JPG Conversion**: Convert iPhone HEIC photos to widely compatible JPG format.
 - **Compression and Resizing**: Adjust image quality and dimensions for optimized storage and faster loading.
 - **Batch Processing**: Process entire directories of images with one command.
+- **Default Text Logging**: Standard logs with timestamps and statuses are human-readable and suitable for debugging or monitoring.
 - **JSON Logging for API-Like Usage**: Output structured logs in JSON format for easy integration with external applications or pipelines.
 - **Automatic Folder Management**: Automatically creates output directories if they don't exist.
 - **Configurable Logging**: Debug mode (`--debug`) for detailed logs and standard logs for routine tasks.